 Setting up at St Pierre

-The load-in is genuinely easy.
+The load-in is easy.
 The St Pierre Suite opens onto a small terrace, and we bring the kit across it and in through glass double doors right beside the room - no long service corridor, no lift, no stairs to fight.
 Once we’re unloaded the van parks a couple of minutes away, so there’s nothing sitting awkwardly by the doors through the day.

 How a wedding day flows at St Pierre